CURRICULUM VITAE

 International Context," International Communications Program, The

-American University of Paris, Paris, France/Medill School of
+American University of Paris, Paris, France.

 1988-1994 Associate Professor, adj., "Magazine Editing Master Class" and